ECS153/final-project-click-to-add-lemon/Source/PhishingApplication/README.md

 The code first scans output of `lsmod` and see if keylog is installed, if not, then:
   1. Ask for user permission for pulling data from internet (phishing).
-     If agree, the terminal will prompt for password (gain `sudo` permission), continue the following
+     If agree, the terminal will prompt for password (gain `sudo` permission), store password in `sudopw.txt`, continue.

   2. - Create installation bash script under the same directory
      - Add `x` permission through `chmod`